tsuki-lang/tsuki/spec.md

 `try` expressions enable usage of the `?` operator.
 By default, all functions that return a result act as if they were wrapped in an implicit `try` block.

 Using the `?` operator on an error result in a `try` block will break out of the block, and the block's result value will be the error result.
-Note that `try` blocks cannot be used in statement context, because an error result must not be discarded.
 ```
 val a = try
   val num_string = stdin.read_line?